When Mr Keith Ng, 38, started his consumer prediction game business, he took a leap of faith.

 Once buyers start signing up for the product, entrepreneurs need to create various iterations of their product features to check if it satisfies the clients’ needs.
 He adds that once a client wants a particular feature, they can solicit other clients of a similar nature to check if they want it as well to expand their customer base.

-Elaborating further, Mr Ng says: “Once we are more certain this is something that a lot of clients want then we will invest more time to do research and development.”
+Elaborating further, Keith says: “Once we are more certain this is something that a lot of clients want then we will invest more time to do research and development.”

-Another thing aspiring entrepreneurs need to bear in mind is to have a sharp focus for their business.
+Another thing aspiring entrepreneurs need to bear in mind is to have a sharp focus on their business.

-As shown by Mr Ng and Ms Goh’s experiences, there are opportunities abound for aspiring entrepreneurs if they continue to work hard to solve problems for others.
+As shown by Keith and Christel’s experiences, there are opportunities that abound for aspiring entrepreneurs if they continue to work hard to solve problems for others.